LEARNAcademy/syllabus/react/inputs.md

 #### Overview

 React applications are designed to handle user interactions quickly and efficiently.
-Button click are one example of user interactions.
-Buttons can trigger code logic execution that changes what the user sees in the application.
+Button clicks are one example of user interactions.
+Buttons can trigger code logic that changes what the user sees in the application.
 Another common way users interact with an application is through text input fields.
 Inputs allow a user to add unique content to an application.
 Developers can track each keystroke made my the user and save the information for use in the code logic.

 #### Previous Lecture (57 min)